fleimkeipa/grpc-example/README.md

 - All queries are optimized with indexed lookups and minimal joins.

-- Stateless gRPC service — easy to scale horizontally with load balancers.
+- Stateless gRPC service is easy to scale horizontally with load balancers.

 - PostgreSQL connection pooling can be managed by pgbouncer or a similar proxy.